wutong8023/wutong8023.github.io/_news/announcement_2201.md

 related_posts: false
 ---

-One paper on [Empirical Analysis of CL and PLM](https://researchmgt.monash.edu/ws/portalfiles/portal/470247539/466809118_oa.pdf) accepted to [ICLR 2022](https://iclr.cc).
+One paper on [Empirical Analysis of CL and PLM](https://researchmgt.monash.edu/ws/portalfiles/portal/470247539/466809118_oa.pdf) is accepted to [ICLR 2022](https://iclr.cc).